Portfolio

 - Bgee - gene expression across species

-- Allow researchers to query complex biological knowledge bases witha nice web interface.
+- Allow researchers to query complex biological knowledge bases with a nice web interface.

 - Validate and execute queries automatically.